riverkp/collateral-appraisal-system-app/README.md

 - ✅ Use IDE extensions like Tailwind IntelliSense for autocomplete and linting
 - ✅ Prefer `clsx()` or `classnames()` for conditional classes.
 - ✅ Global config is in `tailwind.config.ts`.
+- ✅ Use `index.css` and `styles/theme.css` for theme.
+(If you use a new color, that might be used more than once, add the color in theme).

 ```tsx
 <button className="px-4 py-2 bg-blue-500 text-white rounded hover:bg-blue-600">